roehst/pyswip-agent/README.md

 - You can also ask it to add rules, and it will do so.
 - Finally, you can ask it to query the knowledge base, and it will return the results.

 All interaction with Prolog is displayed, so you can see what the agent is doing under the hood, and it will help you understand and check what is going on.

+Use it as you would use GPT for business analysis and research, but now with verifiable logic at its core.

 The repo is available on `roehst/pyswip-agent`.

+Run it with `uv run python main.py`, assuming you have prepared your `.env` file with your OpenAI API key and SWI Prolog is installed.

 ## A transcript